ilan-anodot/anodotcost_api_docs_slate/source/includes/_Schema.md

 missingDimPolicy |  | How to treat missing dimension values in the posted data. action | String | Valid values:</br> Fill - the empty dimension value will be filled with the value in the “fill” field (see below).</br> Fail - data point will be rejected fill | String | Fill value.
-Applicable if action field is set to fill
+Applicable if action field is set to fill dvpconfig | Section | (Optional) Defines the way missing data points will be completed in this schema baseRollup | ENUM | Define which is the minimal Anodot rollup to complete the data for. maxDVPDurationHours | Integer | The number of hours Anodot will complete missing data points for a metric.
+The maximal completion period depends on the stream's interval.
+Daily streams can be filled up to 31 days (744 hours), hourly streams up to 7 days (168 hours) and less than hourly streams can be filled up to 1 day (24 hours) preventNoData | Boolean | Keep this as "true" gaugeValue / counterValue | section | The definition for gauge (average) or counter (sum) aggregation type measures in the stream related to this schema keepLastValue | Boolean | true - use the last received value as the completion value. false - set the completion value manually. value | Float | The completion value to use, in case keepLastValue is false.

 ### Response